DivinerX/dyphira-chain/TECHNICAL.md

 ### Block Creation
 - Proposer collects transactions from the pool
 - Creates block header and computes Merkle root of transactions
-- Signs block header
+- Signs block header with Secp256k1 private key
-- Broadcasts block proposal
+- Broadcasts block proposal with ASN.1-encoded signature

 ### Block Validation
-- Check proposer, signatures, and transaction validity
+- Check proposer, Secp256k1 signatures, and transaction validity
+- Verify all transaction signatures using Secp256k1
 - Only finalized blocks (with enough approvals) are added to the chain

 ---